Batavian Republic: Struggle for a constitution

 Like the old revolutionary States-General, the new National Assembly contained radically opposed parties: the unitary democrats, led by Pieter Vreede, Johan Valckenaer and Pieter Paulus, and the federalists, such as Jacob Abraham de Mist and Gerard Willem van Marle.
 But there was a broad continuum of opinion between these poles.
 In this force-field the federalists held the upper hand after the sudden demise of Paulus (who might otherwise have acted as a unifier).
 The conservative federalists were more adept at parliamentary manoeuvering.
 Rutger Jan Schimmelpenninck proved himself especially adept at this.
 The frustration this engendered among the democrats led them to appeal to popular opinion and to extra-parliamentary action.
 Meanwhile, the Assembly installed a constitutional commission that in November 1796 presented a report that amounted to a continuation of the old federal arrangements.
 As this was totally unacceptable to the unitarists, this draft was subsequently amended into its opposite, by a compromise that finally formed a basis for a new Constitution.
 The Assembly now began discussing other important matters, such as the separation between church and state, and the emancipation of minorities.
-The organs of the state were to be a bicameral Legislative Corps, to be elected in indirect elections, and a Directoire-like Executive of five members.
+The organs of the state were to be a bicameral Legislative Corps, to be elected in indirect elections, and a Directory-like Executive of five members.
 The end result looked much like the French Constitution of 1795.
 This was approved by the Assembly on 10 May 1797.

 The draft-Constitution was to be subjected to a referendum on 8 August 1797, after a very lively campaign in which the French ambassador Noël weighed in with a supportive appeal.
 This probably contributed to the resounding defeat of the proposal (108,761 votes to 27,995).
 The Assembly was back at square one.
-At this moment foreign events in the form of the 18 Fructidor coup of general Pierre Augereau intervened.
+At this moment foreign events in the form of the 18 Fructidor coup of General Pierre Augereau intervened.
 This brought the more radical faction to power in France, which proved to be ultimately less patient with the vagaries of the Dutch political process, and more prone to intervene.
 Elections for a second National Assembly returned one in which the balance of power had shifted to the unitarists in the Fall of 1797.
 Nevertheless, the federalists managed to retain control of the new constitutional commission by a bare majority.
 This led to more dawdling and the unitarists in the Assembly now came with their own proposal in the form of the Declaration of 43 on 12 December 1797, containing a nine-point manifesto concerning the minimum conditions to which the new constitution should conform.